Frequently Asked Questions

 Yes, of course.

-London can be an expensive place to live, especially the rent on accommodation.
+London, as Imperial undergraduates and undergraduates who either study elsewhere in London or are from London will be fully aware, can be an expensive place to live, especially the rent on accommodation.
 Please do not underestimate.

-A UROP (student) participant who is not an Imperial student cannot normally access [Imperial] student support (hardship) funds.
+A UROP (student) participant who is not an Imperial undergraduate cannot normally access [Imperial] student support (hardship) funds.

 Ensure you do your homework!!